 Female calves are raised to produce milk in the same way as their mothers, and male calves are killed and discarded or used for their meat.

 Once a dairy cow does not produce enough milk to be profitable, she is then slaughtered and sold as meat.

 By avoiding dairy products, we no longer support such practices.

 And we can feel good about doing so, knowing there are no nutritional requirements for dairy products in the human diet.

 Other reasons to live dairy-free include a reduced risk of certain chronic diseases, as well as protecting the environment.
 Books like The Cheese Trap by Dr. Neal D. Barnard, M.D., F.A.C.C., or documentaries such as “Cowspiracy” are great places to start.

 Like any addictive substance, the most effective way to break free from cravings is by not consuming it.
 The longer you go without eating dairy, the less you will crave it.

 And to help with this, are a variety of companies providing delicious, plant-based alternatives to enjoy!

-Plant-based milks, cheeses, pizzas, and ice creams that give you all the flavor and satisfaction, without the cholesterol and hormones that come with dairy products.
+Plant-based milks, cheeses, pizzas, and ice creams that give you all the flavor and satisfaction.

 It’s easy to make your own homemade versions of your favorite dairy products—and it’s cheaper and healthier too!